Mandatory course for CNP, open to all CNP Master students.

 In 5 workgroup sessions the students get acquainted with observing patients, taking anamnesis, interpreting test results, writing a report/conclusion and conducting a simple result interview with a patient.
 Role playing, observation and analysis of test reports will be used as teaching methods.

-Students will have to receive a passing grade for all three elements combined.
+Students will have to receive a passing grade for all two elements combined.
 The exam grade should be 5.0 or higher for each individual element.

 Lezak 5th edition